|

 University appear in that widely read and many times reprinted book, Symmetry (3).
 Nowhere more

-explicitly than here, in examples taken out of painting, symbolism, and the decorative arts, do we see the rich connections that his
+explicitly than here, in examples taken out of painting, symbolism, and

 mind was forever making among art, history, science, and mathematics.